ianwagner/tak-tag/README.md

 streamlit run tagger_app.py
 ```

+Each Sheet and Folder field lets you pick from previously used items or choose
+"Add new..." to paste a full Google URL or ID.
+The selections are stored in
+`.tak_history.json` for quick reuse.

 ### CLI Example

 You can call the utility functions from the command line.
 For example, to tag images: